FAQ

 Tiger Calcium’s products are known industry-wide to be environmentally responsible and are not considered to be hazardous substances.
 In fact, calcium chloride is commonly used in agribusiness as an additive in animal feed and as a fertilizer for specific soil conditions.

-Road Guard Plus™ is:
+Road Guard Eco-Plus/Road Guard Plus™ is:

 • fully biodegradable